-The ICAO Basic protection profile [4] requires the TOE to implement the Chip Authentication defined in [16].
+In compliance with the ICAO Extended protection profile [5], this ST requires the TOE to implement the Chip Authentication defined in [16].
 The Chip Authentication prevents data traces described in [15], informative appendix 7, A7.3.3.
 The Chip Authentication is provided by the following steps: